JacobWalkerGitHub/JacobWalkerGitHub/README.md

-# 👋 Hi, I'm [Your Name] — Full Stack & Mobile Developer
+# 👋 Hi, I'm Jacob Walker — Full Stack & Mobile Developer

 Welcome to my GitHub!
 I'm a passionate Full Stack Developer with a focus on building scalable, performant, and modern web and mobile applications using technologies like **React**, **React Native**, **Node.js**, **AWS**, **MySQL**, and **SwiftUI**.